Teoneag/Splitty_TU-Delft_OOP-Project/README.md

 On this app 3 languages are currently supported: English, Dutch and Romanian.

 Changing the language can be done in the settings, the home overview and the event overview.
-You will see a language indicator with a flag so you know which language is currently configured.
-Changing the language is live so you don't have to worry about restarting the app.
-If you have changed the language and restart the app, this language will also be persisted so you don't have to worry about changing the language everytime you use the app.
+You will see a language indicator with a flag, so you know which language is currently configured.
+Changing the language is live, so you don't have to worry about restarting the app.
+If you have changed the language and restart the app, this language will also be persisted, so you don't have to worry about changing the language everytime you use the app.

 If you would like to add your own language to this project, there is a language template that you can download from the settings page.
-You can then fill the template in your own lanuage and send it to us so we can add it in a future update.
+You can then fill the template in your own language and send it to us, so we can add it in a future update.

 ### Detailed Expenses

 Expenses can be given a date.
 Expenses can be split between everyone or just a small group of people.
 You can select who.
 To make it easy for you, we made some buttons to select/unselect everyone quickly.
-For settling debts, payments can also be made simply by choosing the person who pays and who recieves the money.
+For settling debts, payments can also be made simply by choosing the person who pays and who receives the money.

 In the event overview you can see all of these expenses.
 Those expenses can also be filtered.